The Importance of Tree Pruning

 Pruning young or mature trees is more than hacking off branches.
 There is a science behind the art of tree pruning.
 Experienced Arborists will only take off what is required and predict future growth patterns to obtain maximum results with minimal damage to the tree.

 Indiscriminate cutting of branches can do more harm than good, especially to your wallet and the tree itself.
 Improperly pruned trees are more expensive to maintain.
 They can develop die back, decay, weakly attached rapid shoot production and open your tree up to various pests and diseases.
 Over thinned and lion's tailed stems and branches can lead to epicormic growth along the trunk and limbs.
 With stored energy that has nowhere else to go, the remaining stem and branches will experience accelerated growth on the tips.
 This situation can become serious in high winds when branches are whipped around and become prone to failure.
-In contrast, properly pruned and maintained trees, are less likely to have branches and stems fail in heavy winds, pruning cycles are spaced out longer as the tree matures, they are faster to heal and are able to allocated more resources to pests and diseases defences.
+In contrast, properly pruned and maintained trees, are less likely to have branches and stems fail in heavy winds, pruning cycles are spaced out longer as the tree matures, they are faster to heal and are able to allocate more resources to pests and diseases defenses.

 Often times the Arborist will be called in to fix, what was done in the past.
 This is very challenging.
 Once a part is cut off, it's gone there is no putting it back.
 An Arborist can only work with the condition of the tree that they were given.
 It is best to have an ISA Certified Arborist well versed in the current standards of structural tree maintenance to come in and begin work on the tree in its early stages of growth.
 They can identify weak points and growth patterns that will lead to hazards as the tree matures.
 This is easily corrected while the tree is young and vigorous.